amymariewall/introduction-to-git/GIT_WORKFLOW.md

 ## Preliminary Steps

-First, identify which task you will be working on.
+First, identify which task you will be working on (which question you will be answering).

 Next, make sure your Git repo is actually in the right state to begin a new feature:

 (If this is the _very first_ feature for this project, and you haven't done any work yet, then you should skip to the 'Create Branch & Pull Request' section.)

-1. Does `git status` show a clean working directory?
-2. Are you currently viewing the 'master' branch?
-3. Did you complete the previous task you were working on?
-4. Have you merged the previous task's branch into 'master'?
-5. Have you pushed to GitHub?
-6. Have you done a `git pull` to ensure you have the latest version of your code?

-If any of these questions return a "No" answer, you are not ready to begin a new feature.

 ## Create Branch & Pull Request

-If you have a task defined and are ready to begin, cut a new branch for the feature: `git checkout -b new-branch-name`
+If you have a task defined and are ready to begin, cut a new branch for the feature using the GitHub Desktop App.

 Then create an empty commit in that branch to mark the beginning of the feature.
 The commit message must include a brief title of the feature and the Issue number associated with that feature:

-`git commit --allow-empty -m "Favorite entertainer.
+"Favorite entertainer.
 Issue #12"`

 Immediately push to GitHub and create a PR in your repo (Not OCS's) for the feature.
 The title of the PR should automatically get set to the commit message you just used (That's a good thing--it's an appropriate title for the PR).